Chapter of the National Honor Society at Bishop Montgomery High School

 • Maintain the standards by which you were accepted.

-• Complete 50 hours of service per semester.
+• Complete 50 hours of service per year.
 This can be through the NHS chapter’s service which is tutoring or other NHS sponsored service events.
 You may also choose your own service projects.

 • Dues: $25 per year.